WooCommerce: Pros and Cons

 If you need a strong, stunning brand alongside a powerful inventory, Squarespace could be your perfect match.
 It has the best designs on the market, really letting your products shine.
 It has two ecommerce plans, starting at $26 per month, so it’s not suitable for momentous growth, but is perfect for small to medium stores.

 Like WooCommerce, this is a self-hosted ecommerce platform, meaning you have to manage it all yourself.
-Magento is extremely flexible, offers great customization, and is extremely popular to use!
-It’s still very technical and the costs can add up, but if you want an alternative to WooCommerce, this is worth a look.
+Magento is extremely flexible, offers great customization, and is extremely popular!
+It’s still very technical and the costs can add up, but if you want an alternative to WooCommerce, it’s worth a look.

 Which platform is more scalable, WooCommerce or Shopify?

-WooCommerce is more scalable in the long run because you have ultimate control and customization over your site.
+WooCommerce is more scalable in the long run because you have ultimate control over and customization of your site.
 However, it may be more costly than Shopify.
 Shopify is extremely scalable, with a choice of plans and apps to push growth, but is more structured in its features.

 Who has better apps?

 Technically, WooCommerce has a wider range of plugins than Shopify, but they’re not all reliable.
-Shopify has over 2,200 apps in its App Store – and you’re guaranteed they’re all compatible with your site, and safe to install.
-The same can’t be said of WooCommerce – so while it has tons of apps covering a massive range of industries, make sure you remember to pick quality out of quantity!
+Shopify has over 2,200 apps in its App Store, and you’re guaranteed they’re all compatible with your site – as well as safe to install.

-Can I migrate my store between Shopify and WooCommerce?
+Can you migrate your store between Shopify and WooCommerce?

 Yes!
-You can migrate your site from WooCommerce to Shopify, and the other way around.
-So while switching may not be ideal, it’s not impossible – you can even have it automated to avoid headaches.
+You can migrate your site from WooCommerce to Shopify, and vice versa.
+While switching may not be ideal, it’s not impossible – you can even automate the entire process, which will help you to avoid headaches.

-You can try Shopify for free for 14 days, but after that you need to sign up to a paid plan if you want to carry on using the platform.
-WooCommerce is free, but you will still spend money on hosting, security, domains, and more, so make sure you budget whichever you choose.
-Read our Shopify Pricing Review for help choosing your perfect price plan.
+You can try Shopify for free for 14 days, but then you’ll need to sign up to a paid plan.
+WooCommerce is free, but you will still spend money on hosting, security, domains, and more – so make sure you budget for whichever you choose.